-If you are filing your taxes electronically, printing the slip is entirely optional.
-As an employee, you will always have access to the slips through your Employee Self-Service Portal, should you need them now or in the future.
+If you are filing your taxes electronically, printing the slip is entirely optional since you aren’t required to mail copies to the CRA or RQ.
+You can always have access to the slips through your Avanti Self-Service Portal should you need them now or in the future.

 8. Will the Canada Revenue Agency (CRA) accept a self-printed/online tax slip?

 T4/T4A/NR4 forms are submitted to the CRA by the employer on behalf of the employee.